Here are some quick links to help you jump to the relevant section:

-A good exercise at this point is to take a piece of paper and draw what you want the website navigation to look like, the header, footer, text arrangement, etc. This will give you an idea of how big your website would be.
+A good exercise at this point is to take a piece of paper and draw what you want the website navigation to look like, the header, footer, text arrangement etc. This will give you an idea how big your website would be.
 A small website will have anything between 5-25 pages, medium-sized one will have around 26-500 pages.
 Anything above 500 pages can be classified as a large, though actual large websites can have thousands of pages.

 CMS is an easy option to get your website up and running quickly.
-Sign up with WordPress, choose a template, customize your design, and in a few hours, your website can be live.
+Sign up with Wordpress, choose a template, customize your design and in a few hours, your website can be live.
 Any CMS would have limitations in how much you can customize the website, but ease of maintenance and ease of publishing new content makes up for that inconvenience.

-The top CMS available are:
+Top CMS available are:

-- Shopify – For eCommerce websites
+- Shopify – For Ecommerce websites

-- Woocommerce – For eCommerce websites
+- Woocommerce – For Ecommerce websites

-Though CMS is the easier option to create and maintain a website, it does have its own limitations on how much tweaking you can do to a design, or change the layout after some time.
+Though CMS is the easier option to create and maintain a website, it does have its own limitations on how much tweaking you can do to a design, or changing the layout after some time.